EmmaAdabra/system_health_monitor/scripts/README.md

-# Check Disk free space
+# Check for Pending Reboot and Disk Free Space